 The Old Poor Law Workshop

-This online workshop will explain how the system worked and evolved over the centuries.
-It will discuss the records such as settlement examinations and bastardy bonds which it created and their usefulness for researchers.
+This workshop will explain how the system worked and evolved over the centuries, discuss the records it created and their usefulness for researchers.

-Tickets cost £10 (members £9).
-Pre-booking is required as full joining instructions will be emailed in advance.
+Pre-booking is required because places are limited.
 Bookings close one day before the event.

-To be able to join in this workshop, you will need a computer device from which you can access your emails and which has a microphone, speakers and preferably a webcam.
-First-time users of Zoom, will be asked to download a small piece of software.
-This will be sent to you in advance.
-Technical help is available for those who need further assistance, please contact
+To be able to join this online workshop, you will need a computer device which has speakers and a microphone.
+Ideally, also a webcam.
+You need to be able to access your emails from this device.
+First-time users will be asked to download a small piece of software, this will be sent to you in advance.
+Technical help is available for those who need further assistance, please contact bo*****@be******.uk

 To book, scroll down.

 Joan Dils is an experienced local historian and writer specialising in 16th and 17th century Berkshire.
 Her books include: the first and second editions of “An Historical Atlas of Berkshire”, the latter edited in conjunction with Margaret Yates, and Reading St Laurence Churchwardens’ Accounts, 1498-1570: Parts I and II, (Berkshire Record Series).
 Her latest, “History of Reading”, was published in October 2019.